sal0max/kraken/README.md

 ### How-to

-1. In the Instagram app, just share the photo you like to download and select `Share to…`.
+1. In the Instagram app, just share the photo you like to download
+2. Select `Share to…`.
-2. Select `Kraken for Instagram` and watch the magic happen.
+3. Pick `Kraken for Instagram` and watch the magic happen.

 ### Screenshots